mehedihasan2810/mehedihasan2810/README.md

 ### Hi there 👋

-Hi there, I'm Mehedi Hasan a web developer who is passionate about creating websites that not only have stunning visuals but also provide fantastic user experiences and who also enjoys learning new technologies.
+I'm Mehedi Hasan.
+A web developer who is passionate about building beautiful websites with fast & amazing user experiences.
+My hope is that one day, we'll be able to learn, create, and collaborate faster on the web.

 ## Skills
 * Languages: `JavaScript` `TypeScript`